NielsAH/Acceleration_Project/README.md

 Only one data example file is included, other raw data files have been omitted due to privacy concerns and file size (and are not part of this project's history either).

 ## Required packages / dependencies
-Several CRAN R packages have been included in this project.
+Several R packages (all part of CRAN) have been included in this project.
 They need to be installed for at least some code to work.

 <details>
   <summary>Click to expand packages</summary>